 When to See a Veterinarian

 When the dog is deaf, it may not display any symptoms that would indicate a health problem.
-As a responsible pet owner, it is important to know when to see a vet.
-Annual checkups are recommended for all dogs, regardless of whether they display any symptoms.
-If you notice a change in your dog’s hearing quality, call your veterinarian.
+As a responsible pet owner, knowing when to see a vet is important.
+Annual checkups are recommended for all dogs, regardless of their symptoms.
+Call your veterinarian if you notice a change in your dog’s hearing quality.